Instruction for Authors

 Manuscript should contain the Title followed by Author(s) name(s), Author(s) affiliations, Abstract (about 200 words), 4-5 Key words and Text proper.

-Text proper should be typed in single column, double space and subdivided into sections: Introduction, Materials and Methods, Results and Discussion, Acknowledgements and References/Bibliographies.
+Text proper should be typed in single column and subdivided into sections: Introduction, Materials and Methods, Results and Discussion, Acknowledgements and References/Bibliographies.
+The title of each section Times New Roman 12 Bold.
+Subtitle Times New Roman 12 Italic.

-• Introduction should include precisely the aims of the study.
+• Introduction (Times New Roman 12) should include precisely the aims of the study.
 It should be as concise as possible with no sub headings.
 Exhaustive reviewing of literature should be avoided, only necessary and latest ones which are required to indicate the reason for the research undertaken and the essential background should be given.

-• Materials and Methods should be sufficiently detailed to enable the experiments to be reproduced.
+• Materials and Methods (Times New Roman 12) should be sufficiently detailed to enable the experiments to be reproduced.
 The techniques and methodology adopted should be supported with standard references.

-• Acknowledgement should include the names of those who contributed substantially to the work described in the manuscript but do not fulfill the requirements for the authorship.
+• Acknowledgement (Times New Roman 12) should include the names of those who contributed substantially to the work described in the manuscript but do not fulfill the requirements for the authorship.
 It should also include sponsorer / funding agency of the project of which the work described is a part.

 Paper in a Journal